Space Science Outreach

 The northern lights are awe inspiring and beautiful, which makes them a great hook to get students excited about heliophysics- the study of the sun/Earth system and the effects of the sun on the Earth.
-The UA Museum of the North has many resources for teaching students about the northern lights.
+The UA Museum of the North has many resources for teaching students about our place in the universe.

 Photo: Stephane Vetter